Jingo-Finance/docs/docs/contracts/v2/guides/swaps/single-swaps.md

 ## Exact Input Swaps

 The caller must `approve` the contract to withdraw the tokens from the calling address's account to execute a swap.
-Remember that because our contract is a contract itself and not an extension of the caller (us); we must also approve the Pegasys protocol router contract to use the tokens that our contract will be in possession of after they have been withdrawn from the calling address (us).
+Remember that because our contract is a contract itself and not an extension of the caller (us); we must also approve the Jingo protocol router contract to use the tokens that our contract will be in possession of after they have been withdrawn from the calling address (us).

 Then, transfer the `amount` of Dai from the calling address into our contract, and use `amount` as the value passed to the second `approve`.